 The saint is an important figure in the Russian Orthodox church and many Russians have undertaken pilgrimages to Bari over the years to visit the relics, which even spent a short time on loan to Russia.

 Because of this, the city has enjoyed a close relationship with Russia as a whole.
-It is important to note if you wish to go into the church, you will need to be dressed conservatively and women will need to have their head covered.
+It is important to note if you wish to go into the church, you will need to be dressed conservatively and women will need to have their heads covered.

 Learn To Cook The Barese Way